vpalmisano/vpalmisano.github.com/_pages/cv.md

 * **Jul 2010 - Jun 2021: Co-Founder and Full stack developer at Quavlive S.r.l.** - Software design and development of the QuavStreams platform, that powered [GARR.tv](https://garr.tv/w/aPsMLCoYcjUMBRNghPGJPj) and software development for the [EduMeet](https://edumeet.org/) platform.
 * **July 2006 - December 2006: Contractor at “Politecnico di Torino”** on the research topic: “Performance analysis of innovative internet congestion control techniques”.

+## Education
+* **January 2007 - April 2010**: Information Engineering Ph.D. at “Polytechnic University of Bari” with the thesis: “Control Algorithms for multimedia streaming”.
+* **August September 2000 - June 2006**: Computer Science Engineering Master degree with honors at “Polytechnic University of Bari” with the thesis: “Control Algorithms for multimedia applications”.
+* **September 1995 - July 2000**: High school degree at: “Liceo Scientifico L. da Vinci Noci” (BA), grade: 100/100.

 ## Skills
 * Operating Systems
   * Advanced usage: Linux (Debian, Ubuntu)